Azores Portugal Travel Guide

 Pico is known for Mount Pico, Portugal''s tallest mountain, a challenging climb.
 Its unique volcanic vineyards are an UNESCO World Heritage site.

-Terceira is accessible by a short flight out of Ponta Delgada city.
+Terceira is accessible by a short flight out of Ponta Delgada city city.
 It features a rich history and distinctive geological formations.

 São Jorge, accessible by flight or ferry, stands out for its steep cliffs, unique "fajãs" (flat coastal areas), and famous cheese.

-SATA Air Açores for quick flights from one island to another.
+SATA Air Açores for quick flights inter-island.

 Atlânticoline connects closer islands during warmer months.